 Solid Color Stockings

-Stockings always bring more festivity to Christmas and having solid colors such as more neutrals tones.
+Stockings always bring more festivity to Christmas and have solid colors such as more neutral tones.
 Where you place them at can also make a difference, if you have a fireplace then that’s great but on a bookshelf can also give a great appearance too.

 Getting creative is a fun way to spruce up the home.
 This could be from small touches such as a Christmas-themed throw pillow to even a more DIY approach with sticks, garland, and ornaments.